Natural Flood Management in Calderdale

 Farmer and his son looking down the protective plastic tube at the tree growing.

-What can Natural Flood Management Deliver in Calderdale?
+What can NFM deliver in Calderdale?

 Two recent pieces of work give us a picture of what could be achieved: